meri-imperiumi/handbook/docs/systems/navigation.md

 - [ ] Download latest [[weather#Offshore weather|offshore weather]] for the area
 - [ ] Create weather route with appropriate variations
 - [ ] When suitable route and departure window has been found, transfer route to plotter app
-- [ ] Scroll through the route and check for any difficult spots or needed optimizations
+- [ ] Scroll through the route and check for any difficult spots or needed optimisations
 - [ ] Move waypoints from route as necessary
 - [ ] Check the harbour guide for any suitable anchorages or safe harbours on the way and mark them on the chart